Career Definition of a Travel Agent

 Economic and Career Outlook

-Job opportunities for travel agents are expected to decline by 12% between 2014 and 2024, according to the BLS.
+Job opportunities for travel agents are expected to decline by 12% between 2016 and 2026, according to the BLS.
 Most opportunities were anticipated to be available through customized travel and adventure trips or tours that clients may be interested in.
-The reason this field will decline is because individuals are often planning and booking trips through websites, which can be more efficient and cost effective.
-The BLS reported that the median salary for travel agents or travel consultants was $35,660 per year in 2015.
+The reason this field will decline is that individuals are often planning and booking trips through websites, which can be more efficient and cost-effective.
+The BLS reported that the median salary for travel agents or travel consultants was $38,700 per year in 2018.